Housing with care is an alternative to residential care or a care home.

 Personal care and support needs are subject to individual social care assessments.

-The cost of living in a Housing with Care flat is much the same as living in sheltered accommodation or in your own home, but with the addition of the cost of the care that you will receive.
+The cost of living in a housing with care flat is much the same as living in sheltered accommodation or your own home, but with the addition of the cost of the care that you’ll receive.

-You will still need to pay your rent and council tax and in most Housing with Care schemes you will pay a service charge relating to the utilities in your flat which is paid direct to the landlord.
-However this does vary depending on the landlord and the scheme, but the landlord will provide this information prior to you signing a tenancy agreement.
+You’ll still need to pay your rent and council tax and in most housing with care schemes you’ll pay a service charge relating to the utilities in your flat.
+This is paid direct to the landlord.

-The Financial Visiting Officer will also be able to tell you whether you could be entitled to any benefits, such as Attendance Allowance, to help you pay for your care, or Housing Benefit and Council Tax Reduction to help pay your rent and council tax.
+The financial visiting officer will also be able to tell you whether you’re entitled to benefits such as attendance allowance, to help you pay for your care, or housing benefit and council tax reduction to help pay your rent and council tax.

-The amount that people pay for their care is worked out in accordance with Norfolk County Council’s Fairer Charging Policy which conforms to the guidance issued by the Department of Health and is updated annually.
-Please also read the guidance notes below which relate to the NorseCare schemes.
-For information on the cost of care in Saxon House and the Old Maltings please contact the Financial Team Helpline on the number given below.
+The amount that people pay for their care is worked out in accordance with our Fairer Charging Policy.
+This conforms to the guidance issued by the Department of Health and is updated annually.

-Generally, if you have more than £23,250 in savings and investments the council will not contribute to the cost of your care, although Norfolk County Council will still organise and provide the care for you.
+Generally, if you have more than £23,250 in savings and investments we will not contribute to the cost of your care, although we’ll still organise and provide the care for you.

-- Please do not sign a tenancy agreement until you have contacted our financial assessment team on 01603 222133, Option 2, who can tell you roughly how much you would have to pay
+Do not sign a tenancy agreement until you have contacted our financial assessment team on 01603 222133 (Option 2) who can tell you roughly how much you’d have to pay.

-If you own a property, and its value is included in your financial assessment, you may be eligible for our Deferred Payment Scheme.
-If you are interested in this, please contact us for more information.
+If you own a property and its value is included in your financial assessment, you may be eligible for our Deferred Payment Scheme.

 If you have less than £23,250 in savings and investments, including property, the total cost of your care will be capped at £248.15 per week and the total cost (including rent and council tax) will be no more than £446.32.